aws-cloudformation/cloudformation-template-schema/README.md

 The CloudFormation template schema is intended to improve the authoring experience for our customers.
-It is a simple code process which converts our existing Resource Specifications files into a JSONSchema formatted document.
+It is a simple code process which converts our existing Resource Specifications files into a [JSON Schema](https://json-schema.org) formatted document.
 This schema can be integrated into many publicly available IDEs such as Visual Studio Code & PyCharm to provide inline syntax checking and code completion.

 ## Key Features

-1. complete type safe template authoring with intellisence based completion.
+1. Complete type-safe template authoring with IntelliSense-based completion
-1. Support for both YAML and JSON templates.
+1. Support for both YAML and JSON templates
 1. Errors flagged for missing required properties
-1. integrated deep links to CFN documentation pertinent to the resource you are editing
+1. Integrated deep links to CloudFormation documentation for the resource or template section you are editing

-## How does an integration look like?
+## What does an integration look like?

 Here is a VSCode setup integration example
 ![VSCode](docs/images/VSCode.gif)

-## How do i set it up?
+## How do I set it up?

+#### VS Code

-For VSCode please follow the [setup/guidelines](docs/vscode/instructions.md)
+For [VS Code](https://code.visualstudio.com/) please follow the [setup/guidelines](docs/vscode/instructions.md)

+#### PyCharm

+For [PyCharm](https://www.jetbrains.com/pycharm/) please follow the [setup/guidelines](docs/pycharm/instructions.md)

-## How to run the tool?
+## How do I build and run the tool?

-See [instructions](docs/tool/instructions.md) on running the tool locally to generate specifications for only subset of resources
+See [instructions](docs/tool/instructions.md) which describes how to run the tool locally, to generate specifications for only subset of resources or AWS regions.

 ## License